How to use the Trip Manager

 That distinction matters because it changes what saving and loading mean.

-- or am I still just working in an unsaved scratch draft?
+- or am I still in an unsaved draft

-If the panel says Saved trip, saving usually updates or preserves a real saved record.
+If the panel says Saved trip, Save updates that saved trip.

-If it says Scratch draft, you should assume the current work is temporary until you explicitly save it as a trip.
+If it says Scratch draft, the current work stays temporary until you save it with Save As....

 Step 5: Read the Storage help box